MoeezAmir12/ReactDarkModePluginRollup/README.md

-Note: This library is for React with Tailwind css projects
+Note: This library is for React with Tailwind css projects using ROllup

 #using React Dark Mode Plugin in your project: